List of DOS commands: BASIC and BASICA

-An implementation of the BASIC programming language for PCs.
-Implementing BASIC in this way was very common in operating systems on 8- and 16-bit machines made in the 1980s.
+Environment for programming in BASIC.
 IBM computers had BASIC 1.1 in ROM, and IBM's versions of BASIC used code in this ROM-BASIC, which allowed for extra memory in the code area.
 BASICA last appeared in IBM PC DOS 5.02, and in OS/2 (2.0 and later), the version had ROM-BASIC moved into the program code.
 Microsoft released GW-BASIC for machines with no ROM-BASIC.
 Some OEM releases had basic.com and basica.com as loaders for GW-BASIC.EXE.
 BASIC was dropped after MS-DOS 4, and PC DOS 5.02.
 OS/2 (which uses PC DOS 5), has it, while MS-DOS 5 does not.